russlance/GalaxyForge/README.md

 ## NOTE: This is a work in progress!

-Galaxy Forge is a tool to to build out the lore for your galaxy.
+Galaxy Forge is a tool to build out the lore for your galaxy.
 With this tool there are 2,471,326,208 solar systems available within this galaxy.

 This tool utilizes a database capable of retaining all of the information for the entire galaxy.
 However, if you were to fully populate the entire galaxy it would create a very large database.